Law and Disorder Policy

 Staff are trained on self exclusion and will signpost counselling and support services.

-To stop receiving unaddressed mail delivered by your postman, visit the Royal Mail website (link is an external).
+To stop receiving unaddressed mail delivered by your postman, visit the Royal Mail website (link is external).

 A restriction of 50 chances per customer will be in place unless customer interaction occurs.
 Without customer interaction chances will not be entered in to the draw.
 Interactions will be recorded and where the chances are purchased beyond the limit, records will be kept for 3 years.